YWJ226/TaiWei-Pin-3D/DOC/openroad_3d_cooptimization_strategy.md

 On the current canonical OpenROAD debug cases:

 - `asap7_nangate45_3D/ibex` split-only now completes in about `8s`, splits `223` candidate nets, and reduces structural cross-tier count from `547` to `324`
-- `nangate45_3D/ibex` no longer crashes in `repair_clock_inverters`; the clock-net skip now covers the full clock-tree footprint, and the remaining CTS cross-tier growth is mostly clock-related rather than data-split collapse

 ### Performance notes